inzaenity/pathfinding-visualizer/README.md

-## pathfinding-visualizer
+# pathfinding-visualizer

 WORK IN PROGRESS

-Currently visualises the dijkstra algorithm as well as the a * algorithm
+Currently visualises the dijkstra algorithm as well as the a * algorithm using the pygame module

-# USAGE
+## USAGE

 **Setup**